How Turing parasites expand the computational landscape of digital life: Results

-Despite the simplicity of the model, it resulted in an unexpected range of behaviors.
-For certain parameters, the host-parasite eco-evolutionary interactions ignite Red Queen dynamics in which both counterparts engage in a race of growing complexity, potentially without an end point, suggesting open-ended evolution (figure \ref{fig:summaryRQ1}a-c).
-Figure \ref{fig:summaryRQ1}d illustrates the mechanism behind this.
+Fig.\ \ref{fig:6}d illustrates the mechanism behind the emergence of these Red Queen dynamics.
 Simpler hosts are easy to predict, while more complex ones escape their parasites.
 On the other hand, more complex parasites promptly thrive, while simpler ones fail to accrue reward and replicate.
 This results in a pair of effective forces pushing hosts and parasites towards ever increasing complexity.
 We halted our simulations if $n$ became larger than $m$, but our experiments do not show signs of slowing down.
-There is no principled reason why this effect could not operate indefinitely.
+There is no principled reason why this mechanism could not operate indefinitely.

 Our simulations show other noteworthy, unexpected phenomena.
-We observed long periods of stasis (figure \ref{fig:summaryRQ1}a-c), suggesting relatively stable attractors which, anyway, are eventually escaped.
-Genotype parasites (figure \ref{fig:summaryRQ1}a-b) present more diverse temporal evolutions.
-Some show uninterrupted, relatively monotonous complexity buildup (figure \ref{fig:summaryRQ1}a).
-Others show ecosystem-wide complexity collapses (figure \ref{fig:summaryRQ1}b) into an alternative attractor with complex hosts and simple parasite.
+We observed long periods of stasis (Fig.\ \ref{fig:6}a-c), suggesting relatively stable attractors which, anyway, are eventually escaped.
+Genotype parasites (Fig.\ \ref{fig:6}a-b) present more diverse temporal trajectories.
+Some show uninterrupted, relatively monotonous complexity buildup (Fig.\ \ref{fig:6}a).
+Others show ecosystem-wide complexity collapses (Fig.\ \ref{fig:6}b) into an alternative, seemingly meta-stable attractor with complex hosts and simple parasites.
 These states can persist for hundreds of generations, but are eventually escaped.
-The time evolutions of phenotype parasites (figure \ref{fig:summaryRQ1}c) are less diverse.
-In Supporting Figure \ref{fig:SM6} we show how a range of behaviors can be achieved by varying just one parameter.
-Some of these dynamics are outstanding -- e.g. punctuated equilibrium for very low $\bar{\rho}_0$.
+The time trajectories of phenotype parasites (Fig.\ \ref{fig:6}c) are less diverse.
+In Sup.\ Fig.\ 5 in \cite{SupMat} we show how a range of behaviors can be achieved by varying just one parameter.
+Some of these dynamics are outstanding---e.g.\ punctuated equilibrium for very low $\bar{\rho}_0$.
 These behaviors were never purposefully hand-wired into our minimalist model.